Carrabba’s Olive Oil Bread Dip Recipe

 Get the special blend of spices to make Carrabba’s Olive Oil Bread Dip at home!
 I bet you already have everything you need in the pantry for this Italian bread dipping sauce.

-Just a basic mix of spices this classic bread dipping oil.
+Just a basic mix of dried herbs and crusty bread are needed for this classic bread dipping oil.
 Olive oil bread dip wows every time even though it is literally one of the easiest recipes I make.

 Karin says: “Absolutely loved it!
 Stop looking for a olive oil bread dip.
 You will not find a better one!
 Thanks for sharing.”